digital-asset/daml/docs/source/json-api/index.rst

 Running the JSON API
 ********************

 .. warning:: Your JSON API service should never be exposed to the internet.
-When running in production the JSON API should be behind a `reverse proxy, such as via nginx <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_.
+When running in production the JSON API should be behind a `reverse proxy, such as via NGINX <https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/>`_.

 Start a DAML Ledger
 ===================

-You can run the JSON API alongside any Ledger API you want, if you don't have a Ledger API you want to run it with then start a sandbox ledger as so:
+You can run the JSON API alongside any ledger exposing the gRPC Ledger API you want.
+If you don't have an existing ledger, you can start an in-memory sandbox:

 .. code-block:: shell